Cyclospasm: Symptoms

-Symptoms are the same as in the case of Myopia.
+Symptoms are the same as in the case of myopia.
 Some of the most common symptoms are: tiredness of the eyes while looking at close objects, eye ache, headache.

 Reasons

-Primary reasons is eye fatigue as a result of excessive pressure on the eyes because of reading, watching TV, computer, poor lighting, etc. Some other reasons are poor posture, poor diet, lack of sleep, etc.
+The primary reason is eye fatigue as a result of excessive pressure on the eyes due to reading, watching TV, computer, poor lighting, etc. Some other reasons are poor posture, poor diet, lack of sleep, etc.

 Treatment

 There are different ways to treat cyclospasm.
-Some doctors recommend special eye drops and taking care of your hygiene, while eye exercises and healthy diet is also vital for good eyesight.
-There are no surgical treatment.
+Some doctors recommend special eye drops or eye exercises.
+Anticholinesterases may improve accommodation.
+Mydriatic (pupil-dilating) drugs may relieve pain caused by cyclospasm for people with corneal ulcers.
+There is no surgical treatment.

 If cyclospasm is not treated at its early stages, it may lead to myopia.